SSL Certificates

 The maximum validity period for publicly trusted SSL/TLS certificates is being reduced on a phased schedule.
 This is pushing the industry toward automated issuance and renewal, similar to what Let’s Encrypt has been doing for years.

-The practical takeaway is simple: manual, calendar-based certificate renewals become harder to maintain as lifespans shorten.
+The practical takeaway is simple: manual, calendar-based certificate renewals become increasingly difficult to maintain as certificate lifespans shorten.

-Important: Between March 15, 2026 and March 14, 2027, certificates purchased through us or any other commercial SSL vendor may be sold as yearly in the vendor’s system, but the certificate actually issued will only be valid for 200 days.
-This requires a new SSL certificate to be generated and installed at least a second time during that same yearly purchase timeframe.
+Between March 15, 2026 and March 14, 2027, commercial SSL certificates may still be sold by a CA or vendor as a yearly product, but each certificate actually issued may only be valid for up to 200 days.
+This may require the customer to obtain and provide a newly issued certificate for installation at least one additional time during the same yearly purchase period.

 Our default SSL approach going forward